 In the 1990s, attempts were made to create a form of digital money, but they all failed.
-In 2008, though, a man named Satoshi Nakamoto created the first successful digital cash system, one that was decentralized and therefore relied upon no bank or other organization to oversee and manage it.
+In 2008, though, a person or group using the name Satoshi Nakamoto created the first successful digital cash system, one that solved the problem of double spending, and was decentralized and therefore relied upon no bank or other organization to oversee and manage it.
 He called his form of digital currency the “Bitcoin,” and this was the first type of cryptocurrency made.

 So, what took so long?